What are your legal rights when separating if you live together but you’re not married?

 Getting help during separation if you’re not married

-If you're facing separation and have more questions about your rights or the journey ahead, reach out to legal professionals and trusted advisors who can give guidance tailored to your situation.
+If you're facing separation and have more questions about your rights or the journey ahead, reach out to our Separation Specialists who can give guidance tailored to your situation.

-Our services offer a unique approach to separation that reduces conflict, keeps costs down and puts your family first.
-To discover the right separation route for you, use amicable’s service finder tool or book your free 15-minute consultation with a Separation Specialist.
+Our service offers a unique approach to separation that reduces conflict, keeps costs down and puts your family first.
+Book your free 15-minute consultation with a Separation Specialist who can help you understand your options.

 Legal rights, cohabitation and separation FAQs